LeakyAbstractions/blog/quotes/_posts/2011-02-14-bad-comments.md

   author: null
 ---

 Bad comments are like bad sex.
-It may not be great, but it's better than nothing at all.
+It may not be great, but it’s better than nothing at all.